Palace of Aachen: The choice of Aachen

 The site of Aachen was chosen by Charlemagne after careful consideration in a key moment of his reign.
 Since his advent as King of the Franks, Charlemagne had led numerous military expeditions that had both filled his treasury and enlarged his realm, most notably towards the East.
 He conquered pagan Saxony in 772–780, but this area resisted and the war with the Saxons lasted for about thirty years.
-Charlemagne ended the Germanic custom of an itinerant court moving from place to place and established a real capital.
+Charlemagne ended the Germanic custom of an itinerant court moving from place to place and established a permanent capital.
 As he was ageing, he decreased the frequency of military expeditions and, after 806, virtually did not leave Aachen.

-Aachen's geographic location was a decisive factor in Charlemagne's choice: the place was situated in the Carolingian heartlands of Austrasia, the cradle of his family, East of the Meuse river, at a crossroads of land roads and on a tributary of the Rur, called the Wurm.
+Aachen's geographic location was a decisive factor in Charlemagne's choice: the site was situated in the Carolingian heartlands of Austrasia, the cradle of his family, East of the Meuse river, at a crossroads of land roads and on a tributary of the Rur, called the Wurm.
 From then, Charlemagne left the administration of the Southern regions to his son Louis, named King of Aquitaine, which enabled him to reside in the North.

-Besides, settling down in Aachen enabled Charlemagne to control from closer the operations in Saxony.
+Besides, settling down in Aachen enabled Charlemagne to control the operations in Saxony from a closer position.
 Charlemagne also considered other advantages of the place: surrounded with forest abounding in game, he intended to abandon himself to hunting in the area.
 The ageing emperor could also benefit from Aachen's hot springs.

 The scholars of the Carolingian era presented Charlemagne as the "New Constantine"; in this context, he needed a capital and a palace worthy of the name.
 He left Rome to the Pope.
 The rivalry with the Byzantine Empire led Charlemagne to build a magnificent palace.
 The fire that destroyed his palace in Worms in 793 also encouraged him to follow such a plan.